-Can a weapons company be genuinely neutral and meaningfully impartial when building systems that document their use?
+Can a weapons company be neutral and meaningfully impartial when building systems documenting their use?

 Due partly to the prevalence of social media and a 24-hour news cycle, high-profile incidents involving the use of force significantly contribute to growing calls for transparency into police operations.
 Whether justified, outside of policy or accidental, weapons discharges are often at the center of these incidents that contribute to the erosion of public trust in police amidst rising crime rates.